 Best Places to stay in Chandigarh

-Although I stayed in Mohali which is a suburb of Chandigarh, I highly recommend staying near sector 17 market.
-The sector 17 is well-connected to the bus depot, the railway station and the markets, eateries and all other best places to visit in Chandigarh nearby.
+Although I stayed in Mohali which is a suburb of Chandigarh, I highly recommend staying near the sector 17 market.
+The sector 17 is well-connected to the bus depot, the railway station and the markets, eateries and all the other best places to visit in Chandigarh nearby.

 Taj Chandigarh – The hotel is in right in the sector 17 and already a brand name, Taj Chandigarh is my first choice for a hotel in the heart of the city.
-Not to mention they have facilities like room service, pool, and fitness center, wi-fi, friendly staff shuttle, and in-house bar and lounge also available.
+Not to mention they have facilities like room service, pool, and fitness centre, wi-fi, friendly staff shuttle, and in-house bar and lounge also available.
 Recommended for couples or families as the best place to stay in Chandigarh!

 James Hotel – Fancy a hotel with a view of the famous rose garden?
-James hotel is the best place to stay in Chandigarh when you like to stay in the city center.
+James hotel is the best place to stay in Chandigarh when you like to stay in the city centre.
 If you’re driving to Chandigarh from Delhi, then James Hotel provides free parking and offer bar and pool facilities as well.
 They also provide shuttles from airports to the guests flying into Chandigarh.

 Hotel City Heart Premium – Located in the heart of the city Hotel City Heart Premium is my another pick for the best place to stay in Chandigarh.
 A budget hotel with facilities ranging from free wifi, parking and room service, the hotel will be ideal for people looking to stay in the city.

 JW Marriott Hotel Chandigarh – Another luxurious hotel from Chandigarh city, JW Marriot is another best place to stay in Chandigarh.
 Located close to sector 17, the 5-star hotel will be a perfect hotel for families with a family room available.
-I am a fan of luxury, so the outdoor pool and a superb fitness center is something I look forward to.
+I am a fan of luxury, so the outdoor pool and a superb fitness centre is something I look forward to.

 The Lalit Chandigarh – The Lalit Chandigarh will take you on the calm side of Chandigarh city with all the facilities of a 5-star hotel.
-The Lalit Chandigarh will be the best place to stay in Chandigarh for those who are willing to spend a relaxing getaway in the city with no stress about staying close to the city center.
+The Lalit Chandigarh will be the best place to stay in Chandigarh for those who are willing to spend a relaxing getaway in the city with no stress about staying close to the city centre.